External Hard Drive Docking Station Reviews: What is the best dual hard drive dock?

 The dual hard disk drive (HDD) docking station from TeckNet is yet another option available to consumers who want to repurpose leftover internal or external hard drives or even duplicate them.
 However, given the somewhat generic nature of the device, it is perhaps not surprising that the TeckNet dual HDD dock has similar specifications to other competitor devices on the market.
 The TeckNet hard disk drive dock uses a 5Gbps SATA III connection to connect to the hard drives, and a USB3.0 port (that is backwards compatible with USB 2.0 and USB 1.1) to interface with a computer.
 Like other competitor dual HDD docks, the TeckNet hard drive dock can handle both 2.5-inch and 3.5-inch hard drives and SSD drives any of which can be up to 8 TB in size, and it also works with both Windows and Mac computers.

 As one can see, from a specifications point of view, it can be very difficult to differentiate the TeckNet HDD dock from other competitor products.
-However, what makes the Technet hard disk docking station stand out from other competitor HDD docks is the physical build of the machine which has a chassis that is made primarily of aluminium as opposed to plastic (although the top and the bottom of the unit is made of plastic).
+However, what makes the Technet hard disk docking station stand out from other competitor HDD docks is the physical build of the machine which has a chassis that is made primarily of aluminium as opposed to plastic (although the top and the bottom of the unit are made of plastic).
 The use of aluminium in its construction gives the TeckNet HDD dock a much nicer feel than its competitors and also gives it the impression of a higher quality product.
 This coupled with a user manual for the device that is intelligible and well written makes for a product that feels like a good buy.

 On the more negative side, TechNet itself is a comparatively small online retailer that sells a range of electronic devices and computing accessories that are sourced from the Far East and are sold primarily through Amazon.
 Consequently, don't expect too high a level of technical support from the retailer when buying TeckNet hardware, and sometimes it can also mean that there can occasionally be some small annoying order issues.
 For example, recently, some TeckNet dual HDD docks have been shipping with non-UK style plugs that require an adaptor to fit into UK mains.
-Not an end-of-the-world scenario but something that really should not happen in this day and age of international selling!
+Not an end-of-world scenario but something that really should not happen in this day and age of international selling!